nextbreakpoint/infrastructure-as-code/README.md

 The domain yourdomain.com must be a domain hosted in a Route53 public zone.
 Create a new public zone and register a new domain if you don't have one already.

+### Create S3 Bucket

+Terraform requires a S3 Bucket to store remote state.

+Create a bucket with command:

+    aws s3api create-bucket --bucket nextbreakpoint-terraform-state --region eu-west-1 --create-bucket-configuration LocationConstraint=eu-west-1

+The bucket needs to be created once.
+You can delete the bucket when you don't need it anymore.

 ### Generate deployer key

 A keypair is required in order to access EC2 instances.